GitauHarrison/notes/two_factor_authentication/twilio_verify_2fa.md

 ![Phone number form](/images/twilio_verify/login_2fa_token.png)

-We can use same template as that of the `enable_2fa.html` page for verification.
+We can use the same template as that of the `enable_2fa.html` page for verification.

 `app/verify_2fa.html`